omkarpawar1430/My-Data-Science-Notes/K Means Clustering.md

     - K-means++ requires additional calculations for selecting initial centers, which could be slightly more computationally intensive than purely random initialization.
 However, the benefits in terms of improved clustering quality usually outweigh this drawback.
 7. **Could you compare the convergence speed of K-means with random initialization versus K-means++ initialization?**

-    - K-means++ tends to converge faster than random initialization.
+    - **K-means++ tends to converge faster than random initialization**.
 This is because the initial centers are placed in better positions, reducing the number of iterations required for clusters to stabilize.
 8. **In which scenarios would the random initialization trap have a more pronounced impact on K-means clustering results?**

     - The random initialization trap can have a bigger impact when the dataset has irregularly shaped clusters or clusters with varying densities.
 In such cases, poorly placed initial centers might lead to clustering results that are not representative of the underlying data distribution.